powerhome/playbook/playbook-website/app/views/guides/getting_started/rails_&_react_setup.md

+---
+title: Ruby & React Setup
+icon: object-intersect
+description: The most flecibility with the fusion of RoR and React and the power of 100+ highly customizable ViewComponents.
+Build design driven UI in Rails with ViewComponents.
+---

 Integrate Playbook's design system seamlessly into your Rails and React app with the Playbook Ruby Gem and React components.
 Get started today with our easy-to-follow tutorial.

 ## Javascript Enabled Rails Kits